Store Information About Your Customers

 To follow along, and complete the challenge at the end, create a Get Cloudy account in your Trailhead Playground.

 Let’s make an account.

-- Scroll to the bottom of this page, and click Launch your hands-on org.
+- Scroll to the bottom of this page, and click Launch.
 This action opens your Trailhead Playground in a new tab.

 - Click New.

 - Add these account details.
 (If necessary, scroll to see some of these fields.)